Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 **Abnos**:

 * Tier 1: Urging \> Scars \> Pulsation \> Pale Hands \> Lies \= Curiosity
 * Tier 2: Sword of Frost \> Learning \> Blood \>\>\> don't pick Fervent Beats
 * Tier 3: Situational; Blizzard if you need to immobilize right now, A Kiss otherwise.

 ## Phase 5.2 \- Remorse

 Remorse spawns four more hands…and joins the fight herself.

 * Back hands will play block counters for three consecutive turns before going "on the offensive".
 Hitting the back hands will reset the timer back to 3\.
 The game does not tell you this.
 * Front hands will play various attacks.
 However, if they get hit, on the next turn they will gain a whopping \+10 power\!
 You will lose every clash, even with Myongest.
 * Remorse plays cards that inflict the target with a double-sided powernull debuff.
 You can use this debuff to safely clash against the front hands, even when they have \+10 power.

 The strategy is to focus down the hands one by one, using the powernull to stay safe against the \+10 power buff.
 You should also use a mass on occasion to reset the back hands' timers.
 Once you've cleared out all the hands, you can safely beat down Remorse.

 This part of the fight is also a DPS check.
 You should have enough damage to kill all the hands, and then Remorse, within 9 turns, even with Guilt's effect.
-You may play Guilt in the event that you somehow did not kill Remorse within the 9 turns, but generally speaking you should avoid entering this situation in the first place.
+You may play Guilt in the event that you somehow did not kill Remorse within the 9 turns, but ideally you should avoid entering this situation in the first place.

 You can use Purple Tear's stance change in order to remove the "Guilt" card from her hand and deck.
 You can even switch back to your original stance, and it'll just be gone.
 As stated before, however, you should aim to win the fight within 9 turns, so this trick is usually inconsequential.

 ### Demo

-\<todo\>
+{{ youtube(id="J--q1QLJxSA") }}

 # DEnsemble

 They're back, so we have to beat them up again.
+Once again, you can clear this using the [Elite Squad](/articles/ensemble-spoiler-free/#the-elite-squad).

 ## Act 1